 - Address the prohibition in relevant company rules and instructions.

 - Evaluate and assess modern slavery risks in the supply chain.

 - Maintain appropriate channels to report suspected violations.

 - Take appropriate disciplinary actions in case of violations.

-Saab considers the risk for modern slavery and human trafficking in its own business as very limited.
-We are aware of the risks in the supply chain.
+Saab considers the risk for modern slavery in its own business as very limited but is aware that there may be a risk in the supply chain.
 Saab primarily buys components and technologies associated with the company’s products, and to a lesser extent various services.
 Saab has relatively few first tier suppliers in countries where national laws and internationally accepted principles and norms on human rights, labour, anti-corruption and the environment are not fully accepted.
-The major risks for modern slavery and human trafficking are therefore believed to be found further down the supply chain.
+Saab therefore believes that the major risks for modern slavery are found further down the supply chain.

 The common factor for all of Saab’s business dealings is that they are based on trust.
-All our stakeholders rely on Saab as a long-term partner.
+All of the company’s stakeholders rely on Saab as a long-term partner.
 This trust can only be maintained if the business is run responsibly and sustainably.
-That is why responsible business and sustainability is a priority for Board of Directors.
+That is why responsible business and sustainability is a priority for the Board of Directors.

 This statement covers the financial year 2019 and has been approved by the Board of Directors.